PTFS-Europe/koha-ill-bldss/README.md

 ## Installing

 * Create a directory in `Koha` called `Illbackends`, so you will end up with `Koha/Illbackends`
-* Clone the repository into this directory, so you will end up with `Koha/Illbackends/BLDSS`
+* Clone the repository into this directory, so you will end up with `Koha/Illbackends/koha-ill-bldss`
-* In the `FreeForm` directory switch to the branch you wish to use
+* In the `koha-ill-bldss` directory switch to the branch you wish to use
 * Activate ILL by enabling the `ILLModule` system preference

 ## Configuration